 Once students complete all three written preliminary exams and pass the oral preliminary defense they are officially advanced to candidacy.

 Files of previous exams are available on the Department Forms web page under "Written Preliminary Exams."
 Some prelim committees will have specific core bibliographies and directives regarding the exam; others expect students to prepare their own lists in consultation with the examiners.
-Please make sure to consult with your examiners regarding lists and the content and format of the exam.
+See below for more details.

 Types of fields examined:

 geographical/chronological: Examples of this type of field include Modern Europe, Africa, China, Latin America, and United States history since 1830.

 thematic/comparative: Thematic/comparative fields should not be wholly contained in any one geographical/chronological field, and must contain significant subject matter from at least two geographical/chronological fields.
 Such fields should not be constructed narrowly.

 “constructed fields”: a field designed in consultation with the primary advisor.
 The constructed field may overlap, either chronologically or topically, with one or more of the standard examination fields, but it may not be wholly contained within any of them.
 Students taking a constructed field must submit a one-page description of the field and a sample bibliography with their PhD program plan (the "portfolio").
 Constructed fields should be of comparable breadth to existing approved fields.

 One field outside the department: Students wishing to take a field outside the department, which we welcome and encourage, should discuss their plans with their primary advisor(s).